claudioandre-br/packages/john-the-ripper/readme.md

 The highlights:
 - fallback for CPU[*] and OMP;
+- prince mode available;
 - available for X86_64 and i386;
 - OpenCL binary available (GPU driver installation is needed);
 - generic crypt(3) format available;
 - security feature Address Space Layout Randomisation (ASLR) enabled;
-- security feature Data Execution Prevention (DEP) enabled;
+- security feature Data Execution Prevention (DEP) enabled.
-- prince mode available.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.